-Honey is very nutritious (for a sugar) when in its raw state.
-It’s a mixture of carbohydrates and proteins, and it contains 18 free amino acids and a number of enzymes and trace amounts of B vitamins and vitamin C. Minerals like calcium, iron, zinc, potassium, phosphorous, magnesium, selenium, chromium and manganese are are also found in honey as well as antioxidants (the darker the honey, the more antioxidants it has) and other compounds.
+Honey is very nutritious (for a type of sugar) when in its raw state.
+It’s a mixture of carbohydrates and proteins.
+It also contains 18 free amino acids, a number of enzymes, and trace amounts of B vitamins and vitamin C. Minerals like calcium, iron, zinc, potassium, phosphorous, magnesium, selenium, chromium, and manganese are also found in honey as well as antioxidants (the darker the honey, the more antioxidants it has) and other compounds.
 (Ediriweera, 2012)

 As you can see, honey alone is an amazingly healthy substance.
 Combine it with the power of herbs, you’re doing a great service for your body!
 Unfortunately, no matter what kind of honey you’re using, too much of a good thing can end up being a bad thing, but we’ll talk more about that below.

 Honey makes a great preservative because of its low water level (.6%) and high sugar content which inhibits most microorganisms from growing in it.
 It has been used for centuries as a preservative and can be stored for long periods of time without going bad if it’s not exposed to moisture.
 Even after long periods of storage, the properties of honey can still be used and assimilated by the body!
 (Wikipedia, n.d.)